 She explained that nothing spooky would happen during the reading, that we would just have a normal conversation during which she would convey any messages from Spirit that came through.
 I already knew this, but I was glad she set the tone as comfortable and laid back right off instead of employing a lot of theater and cliché.

 Modern mediums rarely rely on tricks and showmanship.
 Basically you sit down across from them and they just talk.

 Then she said, "We don't have to wait because they're here already and they all want to talk."

 I knew that too.
 Dead people follow me around.
-The follow most of us around.
+They follow most of us around.
 I know that sounds bizarre, but hey, I'm bizarre.
-(Don''t pretend you didn't know that!)
+(Don't pretend you didn't know that!)

 The first two messages she conveyed were from my father and my mother, both of whom really are deceased and have been for a long time.
 I did not tell her this or ask to hear from them.
 I said very little during the entire reading.
 Basically I just sat down and dead people starting talking to Carol.

 The messages from my folks were general and positive at first.
 They wanted me to know they were proud of how I turned out and that they loved me and so forth.
 At this point I was a bit skeptical because I had a very troubled childhood and have felt most of my life like my parents didn't much care if I got run over by a space ship, such was the complexity and difficulty of their own lives and their own suffering.
 They had it hard.
 I was kind of on my own.